AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

    * **Time Range** &#0151; set this to **From 14 Months Ago To 13 Months Ago** by first clicking **Custom** then **Moving Range**.
 Use the fields and dropdowns at the top of the menu to set the range.
 This setting allows us to see the revenue for the previous month, but in the previous year.

-   Don't worry if the metric disappears from the report - setting an independent time options automatically hides the metric from the report.
+   do not worry if the metric disappears from the report - setting an independent time options automatically hides the metric from the report.
 To redisplay it, click the **Show** option next to the metric.

    ![](../assets/Different_Time_Ranges.gif)